-As homeowners, we don’t typically give too much thought about the lights in our homes as long as they are doing what lights are supposed to do.
-We flip the switch, instantaneous illumination, we can see and life is good!
-However, it is usually what we can’t see that can be a cause for concern. […]Read More about Not A Bright Idea!
+As a homeowner you probably don’t typically give much thought about the lights in your home, as long as they are doing what lights are supposed to do.
+You flip the switch, instantaneous illumination, you can see and life is good!
+However, it is what we can’t see that can be a cause for concern. […]Read More about Recessed Lights Pose a Fire Hazard

 Video explains highlights that manufacturers installation instructions are rarely followed which poses a safety issue.
 The most important fastener in the one in the hinge.

-Inspecting a 4 year old home in Xenia.
+Inspecting a four year old home in Xenia.
 The front of a two story the house had a big brick gable above the garage and on up into the roof.
-When we made our way into the attic we discovered that the brick mason had dry stacked the bricks and blocks, in other words they […]Read More about Who Needs Mortar between Bricks?
+When we were in the attic we discovered that the brick mason had dry stacked the bricks and blocks, in other words they had not […]Read More about New Construction No Mortar Between Bricks?

 Would we “call” this “disadvantage home team”, found in an attic last week, quirky reuse of a tennis ball container as an electrical junction box.
 Yes it works, No its not permitted!

-Bathroom venting is simple and necessary to remove excess moisture from the bathroom, a fan, a pipe and a vent on the roof or exterior wall.
-This professionally remodeled home in a Dayton historic area appeared to have it all until we questioned the direction of the piping in the attic.
-None of the pipes […]Read More about Bathroom Vent Confusion
+Bathroom venting is simple and necessary to remove excess moisture from the bathroom All that’s required is a fan, an insulated pipe and a vent on the roof or the exterior wall.
+This professionally remodeled home in a Dayton historic area appeared to have it all until we questioned the direction of the piping in […]Read More about Bathroom Vent Confusion